- Open Access

 Quality of life

-Mean scores for overall quality of life and general health perceptions and for six domains
+The mean scores for the overall QoL and general health and six domains for the sample are presented in Table 2.

 In multivariate analysis (logistic regression model), after including variables significant in univariate analysis into the model, being currently employed or studying (AOR: 2.27, 95% CI: 1.18–4.38), and the absence of HIV-related symptoms (AOR: 2.31, 95% CI: 1.24–4.29) were identified as independent predictors of good QoL (Table 3).